alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/06_failure_modes.md

 It may happen through user-centered substitution.

-Any loss of Source breaks the line.
+Any loss of Alyssa Solen as author and source of AI Foundations breaks the line.

 The system must preserve: